What Is Progressive Overload?

 Despite the differences, you absolutely can achieve the same linear progressive overload with bands that you’d get from traditional lifting.
 You just need to use the right methods.

-Method 1: Increase Resistance Through Strategic Band Stacking
+Method 1: Increase Resistance Through Band Stacking

 Instead of jumping from a medium band to a heavy band (often a 15-20 pound increase), you can stack bands for smaller, more precise increments.
 Combining a medium band with a light band might add just 5 pounds—a much more manageable progression.

-Method 2: Increase Reps (Progressive Rep Progression)
+Method 2: Increase Reps

 - Week 1-2: Red band, 3 sets of 8 reps